KEYS248/seek-quench/README.md

 Classic bioinformatic sequence alignment algorithms implemented into a simple open source web app.
 The project is named Seek Quench because it sounds like sequence and we are trying to *quench* answers that people are *seek*ing about their sequences.

 ## Goals
+The goal is to work on this project over summer and fall of 2018, ending by the end of the year.
 1. Implement a web application that takes in two nucleotide sequences, aligns them based on classic bioinformatic algorithms such as the Needleman–Wunsch algorithm for global sequence alignment, and outputs the results.
 2. Allow more options!
 	* different kinds of sequence alignments such as semi-global and local